 The Official Plan Amendment application requests that the land use designation as shown on Map 3 of the 2014 Official Plan be changed from 'Commercial' (4220 King Street East) and 'Commercial Campus' (25 Sportsworld Crossing Road) to 'Mixed Use'.
-Based on the above-noted policies and planning analysis, staff is of the opinion that the proposed Official Plan Amendment represents good planning and recommends that the proposed Official Plan Amendment be approved.
+Based on the above-noted policies and planning analysis, staff is of the opinion that the proposed Official Plan Amendment represents good planning and recommends that the proposed Official Plan Amendment be approved in the form shown in Appendix "A".